zengbing15/lumos_doc/docs/preparation/hellolumos.md

 You can follow the steps in this guide to perform a common transfer with the functions provided by the Hello Lumos "DApp".

-The sections in the later guides, for example, [Query on Cells](../guides/querycells), [Query on Transactions](../guides/querytransactions), and [Assemble Transactions](../guides/buildtransactions), explain the usage of Lumos by using the code examples of Hello Lumos.
+The later sections of the guide, for example, [Query on Cells](../guides/querycells), [Query on Transactions](../guides/querytransactions), and [Assemble Transactions](../guides/buildtransactions), explain the usage of Lumos by using the code examples of Hello Lumos.
 The full code of the example can be found [here](https://github.com/xying21/hellolumos).

 The  example has the following structure: